rogfrich/til/readme.md

 1. Create a new .md file (and a new folder, if it's a new category).
 1. The title of the new article will be the first level one heading in the file.
 Use '#', not 'H1'.
-1. Once all new articles are added, commit changes to git.
+1. Once all new articles are have been staged in the local repo, commit the changes to git.
 Assuming `python-githooks` is installed and set up, this `readme.md` should be automatically regenerated (the test suite will also run, and Python files will be blackened).
-1. If edits are made directly in the GitHub editor **make sure to `git pull` the latest version** before committing any new articles to the repo locally, or you'll lose the remote changes.
+1. If edits are made directly in the GitHub editor **make sure to `git pull` the latest version** before committing any new articles to the repo locally.
+There's a test in the test suite to check that the local repo isn't behind the remote, so a commit should fail if there are remote changes not included locally.

 ## About
 [Jim Anderson](https://github.com/jima80525) suggested that I build a "Today I Learned..." repo when I asked on the [Real Python](https://realpython.com/) Slack channel how people were storing their code snippets.